 On her blog, DSD has developed an extensive list of websites beneath the heading 'Giving Back and Passing Forward'.
-Each of the links in her list is worthy of your time.
+Each of the links in her list is worthy of investigation.
 Some are well-established organizations like World Society for the Protection of Animals (WSPA) , and World Wildlife Fund - Canada.
-Many share experiences which lend credence to the balance required to ensure all interests are serviced for universal, future benefit.
-It is a difficult, but essential balance, never perfect and seldom agreed upon.
+Many share experiences which lend credence to the balance required to ensure all interests are serviced for universal future benefit.
+This benefit is a difficult, but essential balance, never perfect and seldom agreed upon.

 Some sites combine a great passion for the wilderness with initiatives to raise funding for victims of major illness like MS and Cancer.
 There are support sites to promote and improve quality of life for seniors.

 Many of us are messengers.
 We wander in the wilderness.
 Periodically, we place one of these 'Summit Stones and Adventure Musings' packets in a location of great beauty, possibly of historical significance or intrigue, so others following can discover and potentially benefit from the anonymous gift.

-I encourage you to consider and exercise your ability to participate in any way possible.
+Please consider and exercise your ability to participate in any way possible.

 Over many decades, I have experienced, and learned from, the wilderness.
-I have a personal commitment to leave no trace.
+My personal commitment is to leave no trace.
 I share my experiences to educate and to encourage others to consider giving it a try.